carla-simulator/carla/Docs/getting_started/quickstart.md

 The quickstart installation uses a pre-packaged version of CARLA.
 This comprises the content in a boundle that can run automatically with no build needed.
 The API can be accesseded fully but in exchange, advanced customization and developing options are unavailable.
 However, some requirements are still needed.

-* __Server side:__ A good GPU will be needed to run a highly realistic environment (2 or 3 GB minimum).
+* __Server side:__ A good GPU will be needed to run a highly realistic environment (4GB minimum).
 A dedicated GPU is highly advised for machine learning.
 * __Client side:__ it consists of a command line to get in touch with the simulator using [Python](https://www.python.org/downloads/).
 No graphics at all.
 A good internet connection and two TCP ports (2000 and 1 by default) will be needed.
 * __System requirements:__ Any 64-bits OS should run the corresponding version of CARLA.
 * __Other requirements:__  Only two specific Python modules: [Pygame](https://www.pygame.org/download.shtml), to create graphics directly with Python and [Numpy](https://pypi.org/project/numpy/) for great calculus.